calico/basenji/README.md

 ---------------------------------------------------------------------------------------------------
 ### Installation

-Basenji has a variety of scientific computing dependencies, which you can see within the setup.py file.
+Basenji was developed with Python3 and a variety of scientific computing dependencies, which you can see within the setup.py file.
 I highly recommend the [Anaconda python distribution](https://www.continuum.io/downloads), which contains most of them.

 Once you have the dependencies, run
 ```